DeviKamakshi/bmi-sleep-apnea-regression/README.md

 ## Reproducing the Analysis

-1. Download the DREAMT dataset from PhysioNet: https://physionet.org/content/dreamt/2.2.0/
+1. Obtain access to the DREAMT dataset through PhysioNet: https://physionet.org/content/dreamt/2.2.0/
 2. Download `participant_info.csv`.
 3. Place `participant_info.csv` in the same folder as `bmi_ahi_regression.R`.
-4. Open `bmi_ahi_regression.R` in R or RStudio.
+4. Open `bmi-sleep-apnea-regression.Rproj` in RStudio.
+5. Open `bmi_ahi_regression.R`.
-5. Run the R script from beginning to end to reproduce the statistical analysis.
+6. Run the R script from beginning to end to reproduce the statistical analysis.

 The R script reads the dataset using: